Old Towne Orange Homes

 South of the Plaza, you'll also find Hart Park, a dog-friendly green space that includes a popular community swimming pool, a number of ball fields, and plays host to concerts in its bandshell during the summer months.
 Finally, whenever you need to get away, you'll know that Old Towne Orange homes for sale aren't far from some of California's finest beaches.
 Crystal Cove and Heisler Park offer plenty of opportunities to hike, while the piers promise engaging diversions for anyone who loves the coastal lifestyle.
 Further inland, Orange County is dotted with attractions, from spas to golf courses and much more.
 Discover why so many people love life in Orange County.

-for expert guidance that will make a difference in your California real estate experience.
+Contact with Nook Real Estate for expert guidance that will make a difference in your California real estate experience.
 No matter your needs, our local, experienced agents will work hard on your behalf.